Winners Triangle and Drama Triangle: the Basics

 Often takes a critical and reproachful stance.
 “This is all your fault.”

 Think about whether you have ever had a situation within a project or collaboration where this occurred.
-You miss a deadline once, receive criticism, and before you know it, you start to retaliate: “But you never meet your deadlines either, do you?”
-Responding in this way shifts the roles, escalates emotions, and can lead to conflict.
+Missing one deadline leads to criticism which causes you to start fighting back through statements that include “But you never meet your deadlines either, do you?”
+Your response to this situation leads to role reversal which strengthens negative emotions and could start a conflict.

 Acey Choy’s Winners Triangle